Social stress: Depression

 Risk for developing clinical depression significantly increases after experiencing social stress; depressed individuals often experience interpersonal loss before becoming depressed.
 One study found that depressed individuals who had been rejected by others had developed depression about three times more quickly than those who had experienced stress not involving social rejection.
+Several studies have suggested that unemployment roughly doubles the risk of developing depression.
 In non-clinically depressed populations, people with friends and family who make too many demands, criticize, and create tension and conflict tend to have more depressive symptoms.
 Conflict between spouses leads to more psychological distress and depressive symptoms, especially for wives.
 In particular, unhappy married couples are 10–25 times more at risk for developing clinical depression.
 Similarly, social stress arising from discrimination is related to greater depressive symptoms.
 In one study, African-Americans and non-Hispanic whites reported on their daily experiences of discrimination and depressive symptoms.
 Regardless of race, those who perceived more discrimination had higher depressive symptoms.
+Posselt and Lipson found, in 2016, that undergraduates had a 37% higher chance of developing depression if they perceived their classroom environments as highly competitive.

 Anxiety

 The biological basis for anxiety disorders is rooted in the consistent activation of the stress response.
 Fear, which is the defining emotion of an anxiety disorder, occurs when someone perceives a situation (a stressor) as threatening.
 This activates the stress response.
 If a person has difficulty regulating this stress response, it may activate inappropriately.
 Stress can therefore arise when a real stressor is not present or when something isn't actually threatening.
 This can lead to the development of an anxiety disorder (panic attacks, social anxiety, OCD, etc.).
 Social anxiety disorder is defined as the fear of being judged or evaluated by others, even if no such threat is actually present.

 Research shows a connection between social stress, such as traumatic life events and chronic strains, and the development of anxiety disorders.
 A study that examined a subpopulation of adults, both young and middle-age, found that those who had diagnosed panic disorder in adulthood also experienced sexual abuse during childhood.
 Children who experience social stressors, such as physical and psychological abuse, as well as parental loss, are also more at risk for developing anxiety disorders during adulthood than children who did not experience such stressors.

+In 2016, an analysis of 40,350 undergraduates from 70 institutions by Posselt and Lipson found that they had a 69% higher chance of developing anxiety if they perceived their classroom environments as highly competitive.